Degree Courses On Line: Natural Career Education Personal and

 Planet Earth Speaks Through 53 Natural Senses For Personal, Social and Environmental Well-Being

-In his new sensory environmental science book, Educating, Counseling and Healing With Nature, Michael J. Cohen, Ph.D, demonstrates through a web-of-life ecology model that we inherit at least 53 natural senses and that they guide us to live in peaceful balance with Planet Earth's global ecosystem and each other.
+In his new sensory environmental science book, Educating, Counseling and Healing With Nature, Michael J. Cohen, Ph.D, demonstrates through a web-of-life ecology model that we inherit at least 53 natural senses and that the self-evident facts they disclose guide us to live in peaceful balance with Planet Earth's global ecosystem and each other.
 The book documents from our human experience that, to our loss, Industrial Society's seldom-acknowledged prejudice against nature-and-the-natural socializes us to injure and suppress most of these natural senses.
 This disturbance underlies many disorders we suffer.

 Cohen, a pioneer environmental educator and psychologist, illustrates in this book's professionally reviewed dissertation how our assault on our natural senses reduces the sensitivity and sensibility of our thinking and how this deteriorates personal, social and environmental well-being.

 When we engage in over 150 sensory nature-connecting activities that Cohen provides, we genuinely unite our 53 natural senses to their nurturing and healing green spirit origins in natural areas, backyard or backcountry.
 He certifies how this tie with authentic nature helps us think with the restorative powers and balance of nature's self-correcting ways.
-It enables our reasoning to make choices that increase the well-being of the web of life, including ourselves and each other.
+It enables our reasoning to make choices based on self-evident facts that increase the well-being of the web of life, including ourselves and each other.

 Cohen, the award winning author of Reconnecting With Nature and The Web of Life Imperative, describes how, in 1936, his elementary school insisted that he, a left-handed person, write with his right hand.
 This stressed and depressed him and he experienced speech, posture, nail-biting and stress disorders.
 Over the years, as he overcame these difficulties, he achieved a Ph.D. for discovering that most of the disorders we suffer, including our greed, stress, violence, abuse, depression and addictions, result from an unreasonable prejudice-against-nature that lies deep within the psyche of Industrial Society.
 For profit, this prejudice pays us to exploit and injure natural systems in and around us, including our 53 natural senses and their renewing powers.
 As part of this prejudice, we learn to habitually, yet unnecessarily, spend, on average, over 98 percent of our time and thinking disconnected from the grace of nature's peace and healing process.
 This profound separation produces a nature deficit in us that leaves us wanting.
 We feel that we never have enough and this spawns our excessiveness and the many problems that result from sensory and sensitivity deprivation.